 After the issues have been discussed to the satisfaction of the committee and all participants, the supervisor, the student, the non-voting member representing the field department and the faculty field adviser will be asked to leave that portion of the review.
 Further deliberations are conducted by only the voting members of the committee and the student's participant.

-The committee will review the student's performance based upon the statements and written materials presented during the tape-recorded portion of the review.
+The committee will review the student's performance based upon the statements and written materials presented during the review.
 While every effort is made to identify all relevant concerns prior to the review, the committee retains the right to address additional issues that may come up during the course of the review itself.

 On the basis of the review, the committee will take one of the following courses of action: